 About the qualifying ratio

-The second number is what percent of your gross income every month which can be spent on housing costs and recurring debt together.
-Recurring debt includes things like car loans, child support and monthly credit card payments.
+The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt together.
+Recurring debt includes vehicle payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our Mortgage Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, please use this Mortgage Loan Qualifying Calculator.

-Don't forget these are only guidelines.
-We'd be thrilled to pre-qualify you to help you determine how much you can afford.
+Remember these are just guidelines.
+We will be thrilled to help you pre-qualify to help you figure out how much you can afford.